 “And Sarai Abram’s wife took Hagar her maid the Egyptian, after Abram had dwelt ten years in the land of Canaan, and gave her to her husband Abram to be his wife.
 And he went in unto Hagar, and she conceived: and when she saw that she had conceived, her mistress was despised in her eyes.” – Genesis 16:3-4

 The Birth of Ishmael

 This is one of the most important births in the Bible because it is the beginning of the Ishmaelite (Ishmeelite) nation.
-It is the Ishmael’s daughter that will later marry Esau and give birth to several Dukes of Edom.
-It is also the Ishmealites that sell Joseph into slavery, where he later second to Pharaoh.
+It is Ishmael’s daughter that will later marry Esau and give birth to several Dukes of Edom.
+It is also the Ishmealites that sell Joseph into slavery, where he later rises to a position second only to Pharaoh.